StewartGillen/StewartGillen.github.io/notes/_posts/2017-12-12-xcode-config.markdown

 Also, it may be useful to define user-defined settings.
 These custom settings are used in your project or your builds.
 Not having a clear way to describe it's use and how it should be updated is a problem.

 Every setting needs to have a reason.
 In code we have comments and in the worst case scenario we can use commit messages.
-But when the settings are in the project we can't
+But when the settings are in the project we can't.

 project.pbxproj conflicts
 ---------------------------

-Even if you are a single developer team working on a project merge conflicts can come up anytime you branch or fork a project.
+Even if you are a single developer team working on a project, merge conflicts can come up anytime you branch or fork a project.
 On multiple person teams you will definitely get merge conflicts.
+Typically this occurs when adding source files, or changing any of the project settings.

 Merge conflicts are best resolved if you know the markup of the file.
-Often merge conflicts in the `project.pbxproj` file are difficult to resolve.
-Worse is the indeterminate nature of the order of items in the file.
+Often merge conflicts in the `project.pbxproj` file are difficult to resolve since the markup is difficult to understand and is undocumented.

 No shared settings
 ------------------

 Most projects start out with a single target, and only two schemes (debug and release).
 That's fine but eventually you will grow your project.
-By having shared settings adding additional schemes and targets is easier.
+By having shared settings adding additional schemes and targets is easier since they all can inherit the settings you share.

 Getting started
 ---------------

 The goal is to move all settings defined in the project file and move them into the flat config files.
+Xcode config files are just plane text files with a flat structure of `<key> = <value>` with a file extension of `.xcconfig`.

 Create a group in your project and name it `Config`.
 Right click on the group and select `New File` then select a `Configuration Settings File`.
 Name this file `Shared`.